More Lab, less shed. When only the BEST will do!

 If your dog doesn't have any parasites/worms, consider giving them a dog probiotic.
-Many times a dog with these types of issues (after parasites/worms have been ruled out), is usually having problems digesting their food.
+Many times a dog with these types of issues (after parasites/worms have been ruled out), is usually having problems digesting its food.
 Probiotics usually solve the problem.
 However, if the problem persists, you should consider switching dog foods.
-Always choose a high quality dog food with protein (turkey meal, chicken meal, beef meal etc, as the 1st ingredient).
+Always choose high-quality dog food with protein (turkey meal, chicken meal, beef meal, etc, as the 1st ingredient).
 If the problem persists, consult your veterinarian.

 NOT ENOUGH FIBER?
-Sometimes dogs will get loose stool (like a soft serve ice cream) because they aren't getting enough fiber.
+Sometimes dogs will get loose stool (like soft-serve ice cream) because they aren't getting enough fiber.
 Buy a can of pumpkin (not the kind for making pies, just plain cooked pumpkin) or sweet potatoes and dish out about 2 tablespoons per meal, this will make a big difference if it's not parasites.

-Soft Poop, allergy issues, any kind of sickness that isn't an emergency
+Soft Poop, any kind of sickness that isn't an emergency

 Puppy with Pee Accidents